Glory to Hong Kong: Google

-In 2022, it is the top result of googling "Hong Kong national anthem" or "national anthem of Hong Kong".
-Secretary for Security Chris Tang appealed to Google to "correct" the search results to list March of the Volunteers instead, and said that the song being the top result hurt the feelings of Hong Kong people.
-Google refused the request from Tang.
+In 2022, the song was the top result of googling "Hong Kong national anthem" or "national anthem of Hong Kong".
+Secretary for Security Chris Tang appealed to Google to "correct" the search results to list "March of the Volunteers" instead, and said that the song being the top result hurt the feelings of Hong Kong people.
+Google refused the request from Tang, saying that top results could not be changed as they are based on an algorithm.
 Chief Executive John Lee also said "It is a matter of whether a company acts responsibly and respects the importance of the national anthem in the global context."